NEP 1.7.0

 # CMake

-cmake -B build -DENABLE_GEOTIFF=ON
+cmake -B build -DENABLE_GEOTIFF=OFF

 # Autotools

-./configure --enable-geotiff
+./configure --disable-geotiff

 Requirements: libgeotiff and libtiff libraries must be installed.